What are the differences between FTP, FTPS and SFTP?

 When you set up a deployment pipeline, one of the first decisions you'll make is how files actually reach your server.
 FTP, FTPS, and SFTP all move files between a client and a server, but they differ significantly in security, authentication, and what else you can do once connected.
 Choosing the wrong protocol can leave credentials exposed in transit, block key-based authentication, or prevent you from running post-deployment commands.

-This guide breaks down each protocol, compares them side by side, and gives you a clear recommendation based on your hosting environment.
+This guide breaks down each protocol, compares them side by side, walks through real-world deployment scenarios, and gives you a migration path from FTP to SFTP.

 Quick Comparison